alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 ### Recap

-`Result` keeps “expected failure” in-band, as data.

 - `Result<TSuccess, TError>` makes expected failure explicit and composable.
-- Use `Bind` to build a linear pipeline that short-circuits on the first failure.
-- Use `Match` to translate a `Result` into something the caller cares about (DTO/status/`ProblemDetails`, CLI output, etc.).
+- Use `Bind` for fail-fast pipelines; `Match` to produce a caller-facing output (DTO/status/`ProblemDetails`, CLI output, etc.).
 - Avoid serializing `Result` as a public contract; unwrap into DTOs.
-- `Result` doesn’t replace exceptions; decide which failures you model in-band (as `Fail`) and where you catch/translate exceptions at boundaries.
+Exceptions still exist - decide where you catch/translate them.
-- Once you mix `Task` and `Result`, you’ll want async-aware helpers (`MapAsync`/`BindAsync`) from a library.

 ### Appendix: LINQ query syntax (`Select`/`SelectMany`)
 If you want the simple `from`/`from`/`select` query syntax to compile, add these extension methods (or add the same methods directly to `Result`).
 (Other query keywords like `where` require additional methods.)